jminjares4/MSP432-Example-Codes/Analog to Digital Converter (ADC)/Multiple Channels/README.md

 # **Multiple Channels :zap:**

 ## **Description**
 This program will demostrate how to set up ADC using multiple channels.
-Using ADC the program store the information from P5.0 and P5.1 and displays their memory onto an Liquid Crystal display(LCD).
+The program will use the following channels `P5.0` and `P5.1` and displays the channels readings onto an `Liquid Crystal display (LCD)`.

 ## **Pinout**
 ![image](https://user-images.githubusercontent.com/60948298/146273491-d2079ae0-385a-4f9a-ac03-24f95911efea.png)